22 Steps to starting a business

 12) How will I keep records?

 You can use a simple spreadsheet or perhaps you would like to use a program like MYOB or XERO.
-Using software for your accounting will save you time and make things that much easier as your business grows, plus with software like Xero, your accountant can log in and work on your accounts as needed.
+Using software for your accounting will save you time and make things that much easier as your business grows, plus with software like Xero and MYOB, your accountant can log in and work on your accounts as needed.

 13) What insurance do I need?